-Up At The O2
+Up at The O2

 Visit Task Sheet

-In your groups, you must decide upon a new, exciting product for Up At The O2.
+In your groups, you must decide upon a new, exciting product for Up at The O2.
 You will need to consider the marketing strategy for your new product and present this to the Dragons (the class!) at your next lesson.

-During your visit to Up At The O2, you will need to consider the following:
+During your visit to Up at The O2, you will need to consider the following:

 What product will work at this location?
 (It must be a realistic idea)